pytest-dev/pytest/doc/en/explanation/fixtures.rst

 This makes use of the automatic caching mechanisms of pytest.

 Another good approach is by adding the data files in the ``tests`` folder.
-There are also community plugins available to help managing this aspect of testing, e.g. `pytest-datadir <https://pypi.org/project/pytest-datadir/>`__ and `pytest-datafiles <https://pypi.org/project/pytest-datafiles/>`__.
+There are also community plugins available to help to manage this aspect of testing, e.g. `pytest-datadir <https://pypi.org/project/pytest-datadir/>`__ and `pytest-datafiles <https://pypi.org/project/pytest-datafiles/>`__.